 What Is The EPA's Cradle-to-Grave Waste Management Program?

-The requirement for the EPA's cradle-to-grave waste management means waste generators are responsible for their waste for its entire life span — that is, from the creation of the waste to its storage, transport and ultimate disposal.
+The requirement for the EPA's cradle-to-grave concept in hazardous waste management means waste generators are responsible for their waste for its entire life span — that is, from the creation of the waste to its storage, transport and ultimate disposal or treatment.

 Practically speaking, this provision means waste generators are liable for their waste at every step.
 If leaks and spills occur, the responsible company will likely receive fines or other penalties.
 The EPA is working toward new standards for the cradle-to-grave concept in hazardous waste management.

 Resource Conservation and Recovery Act (RCRA)

-What is the piece of legislation that gives the EPA cradle-to-grave waste regulation authority?
+What is the piece of legislation that gives the EPA cradle-to-grave hazardous waste regulation authority?